Zero0Q/TraktVision/README.md

 1. Authenticate with Trakt
 2. Set the refresh rate (in minutes)
 3. Use the generated URL to add the addon to Stremio

+## Error Handling and User Feedback

+The addon implements error handling at various levels:

+- Client-side: The configuration page provides feedback for authentication errors and invalid inputs.
+- Server-side: The addon handles errors when fetching metadata or processing requests, falling back to alternative sources when possible.
+- User feedback: Error messages are logged and, where appropriate, returned to Stremio for display to the user.

+In case of failures, the addon will attempt to provide a degraded service (e.g., using Cinemeta instead of TMDB) rather than completely failing.

 ## Security Note